microsoft/DLWorkspace/docs/deployment/On-Prem/Ubuntu-Machines.md

 This document describes the procedure to deploy DL workspace cluster on a off-prem Clusters (VM or actual machine) that is already been imaged with Ubuntu OS.

-1. On dev node,
+1. On dev node (for simple cluster, the storage node can be used as dev node),
-..* Enable password-less sudo, with sudo visudo
+* Enable password-less sudo, with ```sudo visudo```
-..* Generate ssh-key, and grant github access for the dev machine.
+* Generate ssh-key, and grant github access for the dev machine.
-..* Install git, if not installed yet.
+* Install git, if not installed yet.
-..* Find data partition, if any, use mkfs ext4 to make partition, and to prepare the partition for mount in fstab.
+* Find data partition, if any, use mkfs ext4 to make partition, and to prepare the partition for mount in fstab.
-..* use ```sudo mount -a``` to remount.
+* use ```sudo mount -a``` to remount.
-..* check DNS setting, check if network is working.
+* check DNS setting, check if network is working.
 If shows TLS error message, network may not be stable.

 2. [Run Once] Setup [development environment](../../DevEnvironment/Readme.md).